volitank/nala/README.rst

 Outside of pretty formatting, the number 1 reason to use Nala over ``apt`` is parallel downloads.

-``apt`` downloads 1 package at a time, where as we download multiple.
-By default we will download 2 packages per unique mirror in your ``sources.list`` file, up to a maximum of 16.
+By default we will download 3 packages per unique mirror in your ``sources.list`` file.

-Theoretically Nala can download 16x faster than ``apt``.
+Opening multiple connections to the same mirror is great for speeding up downloading many small packages.
-We have the 2 thread per mirror limit to minimize how hard we are hitting mirrors.
+We have the 3 connections per mirror limit to minimize how hard we are hitting mirrors.

 Additionally we alternate downloads between the available mirrors to improve download speeds even further.
 If a mirror fails for whatever reason, we just try the next until all defined mirrors are exhausted.